pytorch/pytorch/docs/source/onnx_dynamo.rst

   - **FX Graph Extractor**: :class:`FXGraphExtractor` extracts the FX graph from the PyTorch model.
   - **Fake Mode**: :class:`ONNXFakeContext` is a context manager that enables fake mode for large scale models.
   - **ONNX Program**: :class:`ONNXProgram` is the output of the exporter that contains the exported ONNX graph and diagnostics.
-  - **ONNX Program Serializer**: :class:`ONNXProgramSerializer` serializes the exported model to a file.
   - **ONNX Diagnostic Options**: :class:`DiagnosticOptions` has a set of options that control the diagnostics emitted by the exporter.

 Dependencies